nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

     response = await future
     ```

-    We use the Python `functools` module to create a wrapper function around the `requests.post` so that it can be `await`ed.
-Then we get the current eventloop and run the wrapped function in it.
+    We use the Python `functools` module to create a wrapper function around the
+    `requests.post` so that it can be `await`ed.
+Then we get the current
+    eventloop and run the wrapped function in it.

-    The advantage of async sending is that when the I/O is busy to send this data, the eventloop can switch context to another async function and try the I/O of that one.
+    The advantage of async sending is that when I/O is busy to send this data,
+    the eventloop can switch context to another async function and try the I/O
+    of that one.

-    For example, instead of waiting the second data to be sent, the eventloop can actually check if there's any result coming back from the first chunk in the `subscribeResult` object, which will be covered in the description of the `subscribeResult` object.
+    For example, instead of waiting the second chunk to be sent, the eventloop
+    can actually check if there's any result coming back for the first chunk
+    in the `subscribeResult` object, which will be covered in the description of

-    *Note: The API won't process the next chunk if it is received within time window between the start time of the last chunk and the duration of the last chunk.
-For example, if the last chunk has a duration of 15 seconds, it is not possible, in a real-time measurement, to receive a second chunk short than that time.
-This will not be a consideration when you are sending real payloads collocted by the SDK because it won't produce a second chunk before the first chunk got extracted*
+    the `subscribeResult` object.

+*Note: The API won't process the next chunk if it is received within time
+window between the start time of the last chunk and the duration of the last
+chunk.
+For example, if the last chunk has a duration of 15 seconds, it is
+not possible, in a real-time measurement, to receive a second chunk short
+than that time.
+This is usually not a problem when you are sending real
+payloads collected by the SDK because it won't produce a second chunk
-This is the reason for the `sleep`ing in the code:
+before the first chunk got extracted.
+This is the reason for the `sleep`ing in
+the code:*

 Sync version: